ryo33/mry/README.md

 // You can construct it by Default trait let mut cat = MockCat::default();

-// API's are the same as struct mock cat.mock_meow(2).returns("Called with 2".into());
+// API's are the same as the struct mocks. cat.mock_meow(2).returns("Called with 2".into());

 assert_eq!(cat.meow(2), "Called with 2".to_string());